Updated: Oct 23

 We lost a prospective client when another M&A advisor indicated that they could sell the prospect’s company for an inflated value that was about 75% more than our opinion of value.
+(After considerable time, the company did not sell)

 The value of a company is what a willing buyer and a willing seller agree is a fair price.
 Value is primarily related to the risk profile of the investor-buyer, the projected return on investment and the alternative ways that the buyer could invest funds.